LLM-Driven Collaborative Model for Untangling Commits via Explicit and Implicit Dependency Reasoning: Experimental Results

-We conduct an ablation study to evaluate the contribution of each component within \textit{ColaUntangle}.
-As shown in Table \ref{tab:ablation_study}, we define four ablation settings: (1) \textbf{w/o Info Tools}: Removes explicit and implicit contexts extracted from the $\delta$-PDG.
-(2) \textbf{w/o Collaborative Consultation}: Uses a single LLM model to mine both explicit and implicit dependencies without the multi-agent consultation process.
-(3) \textbf{w/o Explicit Worker Agent (W1) and Collaborative Consultation}: Retains only the implicit worker agent to perform untangling.
+(5) \textbf{w/o Explicit Worker Agent (W1) and Collaborative Consultation}: Retains only the implicit worker agent to perform untangling.
 Since there is only a single agent remaining, the collaborative consultation process becomes unnecessary, and the reviewer agent is thus excluded.

-(4) \textbf{w/o Implicit Worker Agent (W2) and Collaborative Consultation}: The converse of (3), retaining only the explicit worker agent.
+(6) \textbf{w/o Implicit Worker Agent (W2) and Collaborative Consultation}: The converse of (5), retaining only the explicit worker agent.

+From the results, we observe the following findings\footnote{For the sake of brevity, all mentions of performance degradation in this section refer specifically to a drop in $Accuracy^c$, as it better reflects the model's performance in real-world tasks compared to $Accuracy^a$.}:

+Removing explicit contexts alone (setting 1) results in an $Accuracy^c$ drop from 71\% to 69\% (2.82\%), while removing implicit contexts alone (setting 2) causes a larger drop from 71\% to 66\% (7.04\%).
+Removing both contexts (setting 3) leads to the largest context-related drop to 65\% (8.45\% degradation).
+This confirms that both explicit and implicit contexts provide valuable information for commit untangling.
+Notably, removing implicit contexts causes a substantially larger degradation than removing explicit contexts, suggesting that while LLMs can partially infer structural dependencies from code diffs alone, implicit dependencies—such as semantic similarity and shared development purpose—are harder to detect without the richer contextual information provided by $G_{Implicit}$.